2SmartCloud/2smart-standalone-homie-sdk/README.md

 # Homie SDK

-## Description
+SDK for managing devices and their states, it is based on extended protocol [homieiot](https://homieiot.github.io/specification/spec-core-v3_0_1).
-SDK for managing devices and their states, it is based on extended protocol [homieiot](https://homieiot.github.io/specification/).
+The main idea was taken from Homie iot convention and contains extented features that are used in [2Smart products](https://2smart.com).

-## Extension of the protocol
+## Extended features

 1. The device has a group of attributes `$options`, which in format repeats the `$properties` from the node.
 Used to store device settings, both editable and not.
 Example: `sweet-home/device/$options/some-option`.
 2. The device has a group of attributes `$telemetry`, which in format repeats the `$properties` from the node.
 Used to store various telemetry and statistics. `$stats` is not used.
 Example: `sweet-home/device/$telemetry/some-telemetry`.